Welcome to Consortium E-Journals Publishing Services Canada

 - Language: English

-Teacher Research Journal is open access joural that comply with definition of Directory of Open Access Journals (DOAJ) to fulfil the requirements of open access.
+Advanced Education and Research ISSN 2816-7759 is open access joural that comply with definition of Directory of Open Access Journals (DOAJ) to fulfil the requirements of open access.
 DOAJ is an independent database contains over 16500 peer-reviewed open access journals covering all areas of science, technology, medicine, social sciences, arts and humanities.
 Therefore, we grant the copyrights of scholarly published work for the usage of open license as described by Creative Commons.
 That allow the immediate free access to the work and permitting any user to read, download, copy, distribute, print, search, or link to the full texts of articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose.
 Thus, our contents are freely available without subscription without delay.

 IndexingCross Ref, Directory of Open Access Journals, Google Scholar, Hinari, IDOSI, MediaFinder, MediaFinder - 77,000+ Publications, New Jour, OCLC WorldCat, Open J-Gate, Research Gate, Scientific Commons.